allelomorph/holbertonschool-blockchain/blockchain/v0.3/README.md

 * Prototype: `transaction_t *transaction_create(EC_KEY const *sender, EC_KEY const *receiver, uint32_t amount, llist_t *all_unspent);`, where:
     * `sender` contains the private key of the transaction sender
-    * `receiver` contains the public key of the transaction receiver
+    * `receiver` contains the public key of the transaction recipient
     * `amount` is the amount to send
     * `all_unspent` is the list of all the unspent outputs to date
 * Your function must return a pointer to the created transaction upon success, or `NULL` upon failure